alaw810/1.5-JavaLanguage-JavaUtils-Level1/readme.txt

     java -cp out com.alaw810.ex1.MainEx1 <directory_path>
     java -cp out com.alaw810.ex2.MainEx2 <directory_path>
     java -cp out com.alaw810.ex3.MainEx3 <directory_path>
+    java -cp out com.alaw810.ex4.MainEx4 <path_to_txt_file>

 Examples:

     java -cp out com.alaw810.ex1.MainEx1 ./src
-    java -cp out com/alaw810/ex2.MainEx2 ./src
+    java -cp out com.alaw810.ex2.MainEx2 ./src
     java -cp out com.alaw810.ex3.MainEx3 ./src
+    java -cp out com.alaw810.ex4.MainEx4 output/directory_tree.txt

 The first example lists the contents of the "./src" directory.
 The second example recursively lists all contents of "./src" with type and last modified date.
 The third example performs the same operation as Exercise 2, but saves the output to a file.
+The fourth example prints the contents of the text file "directory_tree.txt".

 ---

 📌 Notes:
 - Use relative paths when possible.
-- If the provided path is not a valid directory, an error message will be displayed.
+- If the provided path is not a valid directory or file, an error message will be displayed.
 - The listing is sorted alphabetically within each directory level.
 - For Exercise 3, make sure the folder "output" with the file "directory_tree.txt" exists in the root of the project.